Air Quality Modelling Update for 2009

 Alberta Environment New Site

-AESRD (previously AENV) came up with their new Air Quality Model Guideline, the AQMG, in the spring.
-It took effect July 1, and with that change, ISC modeling of any type has been decommissioned for regulatory purposes.
+AESRD came up with their new Air Quality Model Guideline, the AQMG, in the spring.
+It took effect that July, and with that change, ISC modeling of any type has been decommissioned for regulatory purposes.
 So CALPUFF

 is now the model of choice within my current work at Calvin Consulting Group Ltd.

-It is more cumbersome (requires increased expertise and computer time to execute), but may provide more favourable results.
+It is a bit more cumbersome (requires increased expertise and computer time to execute), but may provide more favourable results.
 As a result, all air

 modelling work will become more time-consuming than ever before.